intel/QAT_Engine/docs/qat_hw.md

-The default behaviour can be changed using corresponding algorithm's enable flags (eg:--enable-qat_sw_rsa) in which case the individual algorithms enabled (eiher qat_hw or qat_sw) in the build configure will get accelerated.
+The default behaviour can be changed using corresponding algorithm's enable flags (eg:--enable-qat_sw_rsa) in which case the individual algorithms enabled (either qat_hw or qat_sw) in the build configure will get accelerated.

-Note: ECDH & ECDSA can be accelerated together via QAT_HW or QAT_SW and cannot be seperated to use different acceleration due to limitation in the qatengine registration.